pgRouting/pgrouting/doc/max_flow/flow-family.rst

   - Edges with zero flow are omitted.

 - Creates a **super source** and edges to all the source(s), and a **super target** and the edges from all the targets(s).
-- The maximum flow through the graph is guaranteed to be the value returned by :ref:`pgr_maxFlow <pgr_maxFlow>` when executed with the same parameters and can be calculated:
+- The maximum flow through the graph is guaranteed to be the value returned by :doc:`pgr_maxFlow <pgr_maxFlow>` when executed with the same parameters and can be calculated:

   - By aggregation of the outgoing flow from the sources
   - By aggregation of the incoming flow to the targets